Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_1/README.md

 9. Optionally set up template partials.

-10. Create a `Planet` Model with the following properties:
+10. Create a `Planet` Model inside of a models folder with the following properties:

 	| Property | Type | Validations | Default Value |
 	|---|---|---|---|